kaijuTAT/minibank/README.md

 The goal is to strengthen understanding and application of object-oriented programming (OOP) principles in C++, including classes, inheritance, abstraction, encapsulation, multi-file organization, and namespace management.

-> ⚠️ Note: The original project specification required a console-based text menu system.
-This implementation uses a GUI with Raylib.
-Please confirm with the instructor whether this deviation is acceptable.

 ---